GitHubDragonFly/Python_libplctag_GUI/README.md

 # PythonTest
 Simple GUI app for [libplctag](https://github.com/libplctag/libplctag) python wrapper.

-Still work in progress but currently functional for reading most atomic types and strings as well as getting tags from ControlLogix PLCs.
+Still work in progress but currently functional for reading atomic types and strings as well as getting tags from ControlLogix PLCs.

 Intended to be used solely as a testing tool (not fit for any production environment).